jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 ![4625](/images/windows-4625.png)

 I would like to point out, as you saw before with the Kerberoasting Windows Event's you saw both 4768 AND 4769.
-With As-Rep you see 4768 and 4625.
+With AS-REP you see 4768 and 4625.
 This is because, the user does not need to be pre authenticated, so you don't need to know the password.
-If you have a password to a user, there is no need to do an As-Rep, but just do a Kerberoast.
+If you have a password to a user, there is no need to do an AS-REP, but just do a Kerberoast.
 Then you will see the logs like the ones above.

 ***Wireshark:*** *Invalid creds* ***Red Flag***

 ![invalid](/images/wireshark-invalid.png)

 This stuck out to me immediately.
 You see a *bindRequest* with NTLMSSP-AUTH then then the user's id.
-Then you see *Invalid credentials.* Sure you get user's who forget their passwords and this might come up, but followed by As-Rep/As-Req?
+Then you see *Invalid credentials.* Sure you get user's who forget their passwords and this might come up, but followed by As-REQ/AS-REP?
 I think not.
 That is way too coincidental for me.

-***Wireshark:*** *AS-REP/AS-REQ*
+***Wireshark:*** *AS-REQ/AS-REP*

 ![asrep-asreq](/images/wireshark-asrep-asrec.png)